roodsjacques/Port-Scanner-Python-/README.md

 # Port-Scanner-Python- by Roods Jacques

-This program is a Python program that tests the given host or IP address and it would generate a list of all the TCP Open ports within the range of 1 to 1025.
+This program is a Python program that tests a given host or IP address and it would generate a list of all the TCP Open ports within the range of 1 to 1025.
 The standard Python’s “socket” library was implemented.